vlad902/hacking-team-windows-kernel-lpe/README.md

-This a suspected Windows kernel local privilege escalation 0day from the Hacking Team archive (email [here](https://wikileaks.org/hackingteam/emails/emailid/974752)).
+This an exploit for CVE-2015-2387 (MS-077), a Windows kernel local privilege escalation 0day from the Hacking Team archive (email [here](https://wikileaks.org/hackingteam/emails/emailid/974752)).
 It was developed by Eugene Ching / Qavar security.
 Original contents below:

 Summary.
 ========